Contributing Code

 Code that is added to Andor's Trail should follow these guidelines:

-2. We try to following existing conventions regarding naming and casing.
+We try to follow existing conventions regarding naming and casing.

-3. Try not to use abstract or virtual methods unless absolutely necessary.
+Try not to use abstract or virtual methods unless necessary.

 Debug resources

-When developing the game code, there are a couple of debug parameters that you can set to make the development process easier.
-In file AndorsTrailApplication?.java, you can enable the following parameters:
+When developing the game code, there are a couple of debug parameters that you can set to make the development process more manageable.
+In the file AndorsTrailApplication, you can enable the following parameters:

-DEVELOPMENT_DEBUGRESOURCES - Only loads some resources duing startup, not all monsters, items or maps.
+DEVELOPMENT_DEBUGRESOURCES - Only loads some resources during startup, not all monsters, items, or maps.
 The player will be placed on a debug map instead of the “real” world.
-Enabling this speeds up the game startup time dramatically.
-DEVELOPMENT_QUICKSTART - When the game starts, automatically continues the last game.
-This ay you don't have to see the startup screen when developing.
-DEVELOPMENT_DEBUGBUTTONS - Enabled cheat buttons to spawn new monsters, add exp or gold and change the player combat parameters.
-DEVELOPMENT_VALIDATEDATA - Enables a lot of consistency checks on the data being loaded from resources.
-For example, checks that all items exists and that the dialog has correct references.
-DEVELOPMENT_DEBUGMESSAGES - Enables logging to catlog.
-Witht his disabled, no output will be placed in the system log whatsoever.
+Enabling this dramatically speeds up game startup time.
+DEVELOPMENT_QUICKSTART - When the game starts, it automatically continues from the last game.
+This way you don't have to see the startup screen when developing.
+DEVELOPMENT_DEBUGBUTTONS - Enabled cheat buttons to spawn new monsters, add exp or gold, and change the player combat parameters.
+DEVELOPMENT_VALIDATEDATA - Enables many consistency checks on data loaded from resources.
+For example, checks that all items exist and that the dialog has correct references.
+DEVELOPMENT_DEBUGMESSAGES - Enables logging to the catalog.
+With this disabled, no output will be written to the system log.

 Last updated